 Presidential electors get together in each state every four years to cast their votes for president and vice president.
-Electors are selected in processes defined by state law, creating a patchwork of selection processes.
-In some cases, state laws defer to political party bylaws to define elector selection.
+Electors are chosen in processes defined by state law, creating a patchwork of selection processes.
+In some cases, state laws defer to political party bylaws to define how electors are chosen.

 Table of Contents